SujayGouda/coin_detection_and_segmentation_opencv/README.md

 # coin_detection_and_segmentation_opencv
 For an given Image:
 1. Pre-processes the image using OpenCV
-2. Applies Hpugh Transformation to detect contours (Circles)
+2. Applies Hough Transformation to detect contours (Circles)
 3. Labels the coins with circles and serial numbers
 4. If coins are apart from each other, then segments the coins by drawing a vertical line

+### Libraries:
+OpenCV

+Numpy

+Matplotlib

+itertools

 ## Preview:
 ### Test input image: